 Even social networking sites like Facebook sometimes fall prey to malware scam artists.
 Before you start installing every Facebook application that crosses your path, do a little research.
 Some applications are really just a cover for malware.

 Finally, avoid seedy Web sites, particularly sites that deal in one of the three Ps: pirated content, passwords and porn.
 These sites represent the bad neighborhoods on the Web -- visiting them is practically an invitation for malware.
 Today, many Web browsers will alert you if you try to visit a site known for hosting malware.
 Pay attention to these warnings -- no matter what content the site hosts, it's not worth it if a cracker takes over your computer.

 If you stay vigilant and practice safe Web browsing, you will likely avoid the necessity of repairing a zombie computer.

-Learn more about software that goes bump in the night by reading the articles listed on the next page.
+Learn more about software that goes bump in the night by reading the articles listed below.

 - Blass, Steve.
 "Removing botnet apps from a PC."
 NetworkWorld.
 Nov.
 21, 2005.
 (March 20, 2009) http://www.networkworld.com/columnists/2005/112105blass.html